oliviaelder/Project-4/README.md

 # Project 4: Appiontment Scheduler
 Challenge: Build an appointment scheduling system.

-Context: For the appointment scheduler project, I developed a system for users to schedule, edit, and cancel appointments.
-The application needed to handle appointment time slots, user data, and conflict resolution.
+Context: I created a backend web service using the .NET Framework to allow users to book, view, update, and cancel appointments.
+The focus was on using RESTful APIs to manage appointments and ensure no time conflicts.

-Action: I created models for users, appointments, and time slots.
-The system allowed users to book available time slots and would flag conflicts if users tried to book overlapping appointments.
-The database schema included relationships between users and appointments, ensuring that each user could have multiple appointments.
+Action: I built a .NET Web API project and created models for User, Appointment, and TimeSlot.
+I used Entity Framework to connect to a SQL Server database.
+In the controller, I created endpoints for adding, updating, deleting, and checking available appointments.

-Results: The main challenge was ensuring the availability of time slots and properly handling overlapping appointment requests.
-After testing and iterating, I was able to implement a system where users could only book open slots and received proper error messages for conflicts.
+Result: The biggest challenge was correctly handling overlapping appointments.
+After improving the validation in the API, the scheduler reliably allowed only open time slots to be booked.

-Reflection: This project gave me insight into real-time applications and handling conflicts in scheduling systems.
-It was rewarding to see users book appointments seamlessly.
+Reflection: This project helped me understand how to design a clean REST API, manage database relationships with Entity Framework, and handle real-world validation problems like scheduling conflicts.

  <img src="https://github.com/oliviaelder/Project-4/raw/main/Appointment%20Schedular%20screanshot.png" alt="Appointment Schedular screanshot" style="max-width: 100%; height: auto;">